-Meet Byron: The Micro Farmer Behind Hukama Produce
+Meet Byron, the Micro Farmer Behind Hukama Produce

 Smiling micro farmer standing beside trays of lettuce